By JEFFREY BISHKU-AYKUL

 The artist based certain figures in his mural on real life individuals, although he says, “When I paint people, they don’t have to be that person.”

 Obama was at first painted with a specific neighborhood Streetwise salesman in mind, one who Bullen said motivated him to make progress on the mural.
 Another person depicted on the wall was based on IDC’s founder, a close friend of his.
-And two other friends are included in the mural, as well as someone Sean said he never met but had heard about.
+And two other friends are included in the mural, as well as someone Bullen said he never met but had heard about.

 “There’s a lot of personal references, but I want anyone to be able to relate to it, apply it to their own life, feel a sense of ownership of this piece,” Bullen said.